Responsible lending laws should mean that, as a borrower, you’re protected from loans your financial institution knows you can’t afford to repay.

 - other existing debts that may affect your ability to make repayments

-- the amount of disposable income that serves as a safety butter if market conditions change.
+- the amount of disposable income that serves as a safety buffer if market conditions change.

 If you’ve never submitted a loan application before, it’s easy to feel daunted by the long line of questioning.
 But this process isn’t about “weeding out” hard-working borrowers, or making value judgements about an individual.
 Rather, it’s a critical step in avoiding a predatory situation that places you in financial risk if the market turns.